python/cpython/Doc/library/ctypes.rst

    :class:`WinDLL` and :class:`OleDLL` use the standard calling convention on this platform.

-The Python GIL is released before calling any function exported by these libraries, and reacquired afterwards.
+The Python :term:`global interpreter lock` is released before calling any function exported by these libraries, and reacquired afterwards.

 .. class:: PyDLL(name, mode=DEFAULT_MODE, handle=None)